danfuzz/samizdat/doc/language-guide/04-operators.md

 the entire expression has a void result.
 It is *not* okay for a found element to not be indexable (resulting in termination of the runtime).

-All of the expression to index into and all of the indices must be non-void.
+The expression to index into and all of the indices must be non-void.

 **Note:** The difference between `x[y, z]` and `x[y][z]` is that it is not an error in the former for `x[y]` to be void, whereas in the latter `x[y]`